CostaLab/reg-gen/README.rst

     pip install --user cython numpy scipy

+Then install the full RGT suite with all other dependencies:

 ::

     pip install --user RGT

-This will install the full RGT suite with all other dependencies.

-Alternatively, you can clone this repository:
+Alternatively (but not recommended), you can clone this repository:

 ::